A RetroSearch Logo

 get-winevent -FilterHashTable @{logname="Application"} | ?{$_.providername -match "wininit"} | fl timecreated, message

-To export the log to a specific location, the following can be added to the end of the command | out-file "$env:userprofile\location\filename.txt".
+To export the log to a specific location, add the following to the end of the command | out-file "$env:userprofile\location\filename.txt".
 Example:

 get-winevent -FilterHashTable @{logname="Application"} | ?{$_.providername -match "chkdsk"} | fl timecreated, message | out-file "C:\Users\Administrator\Desktop\Chkdsk_Log.txt"